 July 3, 1863

-Current Status: The current front is centered around Epsilon Eridani with its eight jump points.
+1.a Current Status: The current front is centered around Epsilon Eridani with its eight jump points.
 UN forces currently

 control three jump points but have been unable to exploit this foothold due to heavy resistance from Rilz installations on

 the fourth planet (known as Kondrogor, its Rilz designation).
 Capture or neutralization of Kondrogor and consolidation of

 control over the Epsilon Eridani jump points will severely restrict Rilz lines of communication both within human space and

 also within the Rilz Imperium.
-Communicating jump points to the Epsilon Eridani system are currently under commercial restriction and
+Communicating jump points to the Epsilon Eridani system are currently under commercial restriction

 The A-20 Intruder hung in its launch bay tethered by intercom and power cables as fuel handlers completed the charging

-his flight suit.
+of his flight suit.
 The helmet was new and the inner padding still chaffed a bit around the scar behind his right ear where

 his radio link had been implanted.
 The scar was still sensitive despite being six years old.
 Scuttlebutt said that the radio

 implants were to be upgraded soon.
 He made a mental note to ask the medics if they could do something about the scar at the

 Mac completed the checklist and closed the datalink as he leaned back into the acceleration seat.
 He sighed deeply.